-The present volume of Reforming Criminal Justice examines critical issues in policing, including the decisions to investigate particular individuals, the role that race plays in such decisions, and the methods of obtaining evidence.
+The present volume of Reforming Criminal Justice examines some crucial issues in pretrial and trial processes, key aspects of which may occur outside of the courtroom and beyond trial proceedings.
 For the most part, the chapters are as advertised (so to speak)-their titles accurately and succinctly convey the topic at hand.
 The goal of each chapter is to increase both professional and public understanding of the subject matter, to facilitate an appreciation of the relevant scholarly literature and the need for reform, and to offer potential solutions to the problems raised by the underlying topic.
 This approach is taken in the report's other volumes, which address additional areas of criminal justice that are worthy of attention and even reconsideration.